ekofiresearch/ekofiarticles.github.io/_posts/2018-11-20-100-times-faster-internet-access-new-groundbreaking-technology.md

 ---
 layout: single
-title: "100 times faster internet access with new groundbreaking technology"
+title: "100 times faster internet access with new groundbreaking technology: Twisted light form"
 ---
 Broadband fiber optics carry information at the speed of light.
 The coding and processing of the light affects the data rates.